journey-education/ds-admissions-challenge/README.md

 2. The [results.csv](https://github.com/journey-education/ds-admissions-challenge/blob/master/results.csv) dataset.
 This is the csv file that you will analyze

 ## Tools
-You will need to use Jupyter Notebooks and Python to get started.
-There are two ways:
-1. The fastest way to get started is to use the free online [Google Colab Notebooks](https://colab.research.google.com/notebooks/intro.ipynb).
-This runs the notebooks on Google’s servers and requires no setup from your end.
-You only need a Gmail account.
-2. If you prefer to install everything on your computer we recommend the [Anaconda Python Distribution](https://www.anaconda.com/download).
-This will allow you to run Jupyter Notebook from your computer.
+Anaconda Navigator (the graphical user interface that comes with the Anaconda distribution of Python) is what you will use to access, create, edit and execute Jupyter Notebooks.
+You can install Anaconda Navigator on [THIS LINK.]((https://www.anaconda.com/download))

 ## Project Submission

-Regardless of the tool you choose to complete your project, you will need to submit your notebook through Github.
+You will need to submit your notebook through Github.
-1. Create a new public repository on your account.
+1. Create a new **public** repository on your account.
 It's important that the repository is public.
-2. Upload your completed Project Submission notebook into this repository.
+2. Upload your completed **Project Submission notebook** into this repository.
 3. Send the Github link to the .ipynb Project Submission notebook to your contact person at Concordia Bootcamps by the given deadline.

 ## Submission Requirements